snaveenkpndevops/Mean_Stack_App_Backend_CICD/backend_readme.md

 1. make sure your docker-desktop application is running.
 2. minikube start   -->  Run this command to start minikube cluster.
+3. make sure to login docker in order to push the docker image to docker hub.

+    `docker commands`

+    ```
+    docker login        // login to dockerhub

+    docker tag restaurant-backend:latest snaveenkpn/restaurant-backend:1    // tag your docker image in order to push the image to dockerhub

+    docker push snaveenkpn/restaurant-backend:1     // push tagged docker image to docker hub

+    ```

 You can either use minikube cluster (or) Kind cluster.